jakeogh/dnsgate/README.md

 Said another way, conventional `/etc/hosts` blocking can not use wildcards * and therefore someone must keep track of each subdomain / domain combination that should be blocked.
 This is not necessarily a problem.
 Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you and dnsgate automatically pulls from them.
 If you want to block a specific domain completely, you must use dnsmasq.

-With `--mode dnsmasq` (which is default) `--block-at-psl` strips domains to their "Public Second Level Domain" which is the top public domain with any subdomain stripped, removing the need to manually specify/track specific subdomains. `--block-at-psl` may block domain's you want to use, so use it with `--whitelist`.
+With `--mode dnsmasq` (which is default) `--block-at-psl` strips domains to their "Public Second Level Domain" which is the top public domain with any subdomain stripped, removing the need to manually specify/track specific subdomains. `--block-at-psl` may block domain's you want to use, so use it with `whitelist`.

 **Features:**
 * **Persistent Configuration** see configure.